zzztzzzt/Amol-JS/README.md

 ## How To Use

 ### Quick Use
-1. Install Node.js.
+1. Install Node.js and git clone this project.

-2. Install Three.js and Vite using terminal in your project folder.
+2. Install Three.js and Vite using terminal in this project folder.
 ```cmd

 npm install --save three